jakelever/kindred/tutorial/README.md

 Saving unannotated corpus of 9 sentences (which you did not review)
 ```

 The output of this run is a series of annotated sentences and unannotated sentences in the format outlined above.
-You can just download these (contained in the sentences.tar.gz file).
+You can just download these (contained in the annotations.tar.gz file).

 ## Using the annotations